opencca/power-data-pcb/README.md

-# PCB to multiplex Power and Data
+# PCB to Split USB-C Power and Data

 The Rock 5B RK3588 multiplexes a single USB-C PD port for both power and USB data.
 For frequent firmware flashing, connecting this port directly to a host is convenient because it